Treating Co-Occurring Drug or Alcohol Addiction and OCD

 Treatment may include:

 There are also a number of pharmacological interventions that can be used to assist in the treatment of OCD; however, these interventions are not long-term solutions.
-Medications that have been empirically demonstrated to be effective in treating the symptoms of OCD include antidepressant medications (particularly selective serotonin reuptake inhibitors and one tricyclic antidepressant medication), anti-anxiety medications (Many of these have a high potential for abuse and the development of physical dependence; therefore, using these in the treatment of OCD requires close monitoring by a psychiatrist.), and other medications that may affect specific symptoms that occur in individuals.
-In most cases, the use of medications alone to treat OCD or to treat substance abuse is not conducive to developing lifestyle changes that are associated with positive recovery.
-Medications can complement therapy, but they are not the best long-term solution for the treatment of OCD in the majority of cases.
-The goal of treatment should be to get the person to be as functional and autonomous as possible, and therapy will help the individual realize these goals.
+Medications can complement therapy, but they are not the best overall solution for the treatment of OCD in the majority of cases.
+The goal of treatment should be to help the individual become as functional and autonomous as possible, and therapy will help the individual realize these goals.